geobe/PyRoCo/README.md

 # Rover Control with Python

-## A learning project for object-oriented programming in Python
+## A Learning Project for Object-Oriented Programming in Python

 This project addresses pupils of nineth to tenth grade.